 3. Egg Salad

 Eggs are packed with nutrition, and they are also low in calories.
 They promote effective weight loss by reducing your daily calorie intake and increasing the calories you burn.
-Apart from this, eggs are also rich in protein which makes them filling for the stomach which helps you snack less during the day.
+Apart from this, eggs are also rich in protein which makes them filling for the stomach and helps you snack less during the day.